Gromov--Witten theory beyond maximal contacts

 Then, by Theorem \ref{thm-main-1} and Theorem \ref{thm-local-orb}, the genus zero relative Gromov--Witten invariant with $(n+1)$-relative markings with contact order $k_0,k_1,\ldots,k_n$ becomes the genus zero Gromov--Witten invariant of the pair (\ref{P-2-P-2}) with contact orders

-To reduce the number of relative markings to $0$, we repeat this process $(n-1)$-times and conclude \begin{theorem} Given a smooth pair $(X,D)$ with $D$ nef, the genus zero relative Gromov--Witten invariants of $(X,D)$ with $(n+1)$ relative markings and ambient insertions equal to the (absolute/local) Gromov--Witten invariants of a toric bundle over $X$ with rank $2^{n+1}-1$. \end{theorem}
+To further reduce the number of relative markings to $0$, we repeat this process $(n-1)$-times and conclude \begin{theorem} Given a smooth pair $(X,D)$ with $D$ nef, the genus zero relative Gromov--Witten invariants of $(X,D)$ with $(n+1)$ relative markings and ambient insertions equal the (absolute/local) Gromov--Witten invariants of a toric bundle over $X$ with rank $2^{n+1}-1$. \end{theorem}

-\begin{remark} By the mirror theorem of J. Brown \cite{Brown}, genus zero Gromov--Witten invariants can be computed in terms of the genus zero Gromov--Witten invariants of the base.
+\begin{remark} By the mirror theorems of \cite{Brown}, \cite{CCIT15} and \cite{JTY}, genus zero Gromov--Witten invariants of toric bundles can be computed in terms of the genus zero Gromov--Witten invariants of the base.
 Theorem \ref{thm-main-n} can be used to compute all genus zero relative Gromov--Witten invariants with ambient insertions. \end{remark}

-By \cite{LP}, when $H^*(X)$ is generated by $\on{Pic}(X)$, genus zero absolute Gromov--Witten invariants of $X$ can be reconstructed from one-point invariants.
+By \cite{LP}*{Theorem 2}, when $H^*(X)$ is generated by $\on{Pic}(X)$, genus zero absolute Gromov--Witten invariants of $X$ can be reconstructed from one-point invariants.
 For toric bundles, one-point invariants can be computed via the mirror theorem of \cite{Brown}.
-Via virtual localization formula, genus zero Gromov--Witten invariants of toric bundles can be expressed in terms of genus zero descendant Gromov--Witten invariants of the base $X$.
+Using the virtual localization formula, genus zero Gromov--Witten invariants of toric bundles can be expressed in terms of genus zero descendant Gromov--Witten invariants of the base $X$.
 The toric bundles appearing here are iterative $\mathbb P^1$-bundles.
 As discussed in \cite{CGT} and \cite{Koto}, Brown's theorem \cite{Brown} implies that there is a decomposition of the quantum cohomology of these toric bundles in terms of the quantum cohomology of the base.
-This gives a reconstruction theorem for genus zero relative Gromov--Witten invariants. \begin{corollary} When $H^*(X)$ is generated by $\on{Pic}(X)$ and a smooth divisor $D\subset X$ is nef, the genus zero primary relative Gromov--Witten invariants of $(X,D)$ with ambient insertions and with non-negative contacts, can be reconstructed from genus zero one-point invariants of $X$. \end{corollary}
+This gives a reconstruction theorem for genus zero relative Gromov--Witten invariants. \begin{corollary} Suppose $H^*(X)$ is generated by $\on{Pic}(X)$.
+Then for a smooth nef divisor $D\subset X$, the genus zero primary relative Gromov--Witten invariants of $(X,D)$ with ambient insertions and with non-negative contacts, can be reconstructed from genus zero one-point invariants of $X$. \end{corollary}

 In general, by \cite{MP}, relative Gromov--Witten invariants of $(X,D)$ can be uniquely and effectively reconstructed from Gromov--Witten invariants of $X$, Gromov--Witten invariants of $D$ and the restriction map $H^*(X,\mathbb Q)\rightarrow H^*(D,\mathbb Q)$.